Hans Hartwig von Beseler

 Hans Hartwig von Beseler (27 April 1850 – 20 December 1921) was a German colonel general.

 Biography

-Beseler was born in Greifswald, Pomerania.
-His father Georg Beseler, was a law professor at the University of Greifswald.
+Beseler was born in Greifswald, Pomerania as the son of Georg Beseler, then a law professor at the University of Greifswald.

+Military career

 He entered the Prussian Army in 1868, fought in the Franco-Prussian War of 1870-1871 and had a successful military career until his retirement in 1910.
 Beseler was ennobled in 1904 by William II, German Emperor.